sojinsamuel/shreyadenny/README.md

 - 📞 Feel free to reach me at **shreyadenny5@gmail.com**

-- 🌱 When away from keyboard, I like listening to music, go biking or reading books.
+- 🌱 When away from keyboard, I like listening to music, watching web shows and reading books.